DETAILED ACTION

 a pair of gate stack separation insulation layers (DLI or WLI) passing through the plurality of gate electrodes (130) and extending in a first horizontal direction in the memory cell region and the connection region of the substrate (along X-direction); and

-a pad structure (151, 152) including a plurality of pad layers in the connection region (CON) of the substrate, connected to respective ones of the plurality of gate electrodes (pads are the places where vertical vias connect to the control gates), arranged in a staircase shape in the first horizontal direction (staircase orientation along X-direction), and arranged in a staircase shape in a second horizontal direction vertical to the first horizontal direction,
+a pad structure (151, 152) including a plurality of pad layers in the connection region (CON) of the substrate, connected to respective ones of the plurality of gate electrodes (pads are the places where vertical vias connect to the control gates), arranged in a staircase shape in the first horizontal direction (staircase orientation along X-direction), and arranged in a staircase shape in a second horizontal direction perpendicular to the first horizontal direction,

 the at least one ground selection line (GSL 131) comprising a plurality of ground selection line cut regions (CR, see Fig. 7), and each of the plurality of ground selection line cut regions being arranged apart from edges of the plurality of pad layers in the second horizontal direction (CR not at 151).